Skip to main content

 Hawaii Tropical Botanical Garden

-Along the Big Island’s lush Hamakua Coast, the Hawaii Tropical Botanical Garden is a nonprofit, rain forest nature preserve promoting education and ecology.
-The beautifully maintained living museum hosts thousands of native Hawaiian and international plant species, plus a variety of wildlife including birds, crabs, mongooses, and geckos.
+Along the Big Island’s lush Hamakua Coast, the Hawaii Tropical Botanical Garden is a gorgeous rainforest nature preserve that promotes education, ecology, and simple time in nature.
+The beautifully maintained living museum hosts thousands of native Hawaiian and international plant species, river-fed streams and waterfalls, easy paths for walking, plus a variety of wildlife, including birds, crabs, mongooses, and fast-moving geckos.

 Visitors to the Hawaii Tropical Botanical Garden can take a self-guided walking tour of the grounds past waterfalls and streams, and along a manicured path winding among more than 2,000 species of trees and plants.
 The 1-mile (1.6 kilometer) loop takes about 90 minutes to complete.
 The 500-foot (152-meter) scenic boardwalk down to the ocean offers stunning views of the coastline.
 The garden also offers guided tours for a fee.